 Open Mon-Sat 4:30pm to 1:30am, closed Sun

-As you loosen your tie and settle in for a third or fourth drink (Dirty vodka martini?
+As you loosen your tie and settle in for a third or fourth drink (dirty vodka martini?
 Porfidio tequila?
 Negroni?
-Each ¥120), it’s time to mull the food options.
+Each only ¥120), it’s time to mull the food options.
 The speed menu offers prepackaged items liked mixed nuts, potato chips and dried fruits (from ¥90), but others like the Camembert cheese plate (¥300) or salami and olives (¥150) constitute better fare.
-Other items we devoured were the roast beef plate (with a tasty horseradish sauce—¥300), maguro carpaccio (¥270), and crudités with dip, to feel healthy.
+Other items we devoured were the roast beef plate (with a tasty horseradish sauce—¥300), maguro carpaccio (¥270) and some crudités with dip, to feel healthy.

 At the end of the night, after meeting the challenge to sample pretty much everything on the drinks menu, we tottered gingerly to the register, where we each doled out another ¥2,500.
 All told, the evening cost a little under ¥8,000 for the two of us—including entry fee, drinks and food.
 Don’t be dismayed if you can’t get a seat, Genka Bar fills up fast.
 It’s hardly surprising.